Humans of HighCamp

 What do you enjoy most about HighCamp beyond client work?

-Another aspect of working at HighCamp that I truly appreciate is being part of a small, close-knit team.
-Our size gives everyone the opportunity to contribute beyond client work and take on internal initiatives.
-From the start of my internship, it was clear that if I had a particular interest or strength, there was space for me to take ownership of firm-related projects.
-For example, I am passionate about tracking SEC enforcement actions, notable regulatory developments, and other industry news.
-I’ve been able to lead the weekly news updates for the team, and it has played a key role in my professional growth.
-This interest has also led me to spearhead the creation of HighCamp’s quarterly newsletters and periodic client alerts.
+Another aspect of HighCamp that I appreciate is being part of a small, close-knit team.
+Our size allows everyone to contribute beyond client engagements and take ownership of internal initiatives.
+From the start of my internship, it was clear that if I had a particular interest or strength, there was space to pursue it.

 One thing that truly sets HighCamp apart is how much the leadership prioritizes culture and cares for employees at every level.
 A great example of this is the “Me” Stipend, a benefit introduced for employees after three years with the firm.
 Designed for personal enrichment, it encourages team members to step outside their comfort zones and invest in themselves.